PetarMihalj/Matplotlib-Minecraft-Backend/README.md

 ## Installation

+Requires Python3, jre/jdk, numpy and matplotlib to be installed.

 1. Clone or download the git repository
 2. Unpack minecraft server along with plugins, run it with the supplied bash script.
 3. Login to your server, and check out the usage section to learn how to use it.

 ## Features